tarwn/lessthandot-hugo/blogs/content/posts/2008-08-17-only-in-a-database-can-you-get-1000-impr.md

 Can you see the problem?

 A person had this query, it would run for over 24 hours.
-Wow, that is pretty bad, I don&#8217;t think I had ever written something that ran over an hour, and the ones I did were mostly defragmentation and update statistics jobs.
+Wow, that is pretty bad, I don't think I had ever written something that ran over an hour, and the ones I did were mostly defragmentation and update statistics jobs.

 The problem is that the following piece of code